Gincral/blockWallet/README.md

+yarn to install
+yarn start-legacy or yarn start to run the app.

 Below are the third party library I used and why I use it.

 1. react-web3: I tought we are going to make live data at first, that why I made connect wallet function.
 I decided to keep it after knowing we using mocking data, I hope this doesnt matter :P.